Blazemeter/helm-crane/README.md

         enable: true
         service: SecretsManager
         region: ap-southeast-2
+        # Optionally configure authentication using static credentials:
+        authSecretRef:
+          enable: false
+          accessKeyID:
+            name: # awssm-secret
+            key:  # access-key
+          secretAccessKey:
+            name: # awssm-secret
+            key:  # secret-access-key
+      gcpsm:
+        enable: false
+        projectID: your-gcp-project-id
+        # Optionally configure authentication using a static service account key:
+        secretRef:
+          enable: false
+          secretAccessKeySecretRef:
+            name: # gcpsm-secret
+            key:  # secret-access-credentials
 ```

 **Notes:**
->- Only enable the provider you intend to use (`aws` or `gcpsm`), please raise a support ticket if you'd like to use `azure` of some other vault.
-As currently the chart is only designed to work with aws or gcp.
+- Only enable the provider you intend to use (`aws` or `gcpsm`).
+For other providers (such as Azure), please contact support.
->- The chart will use the service account associated with the deployment for authentication unless `authSecretRef` (AWS) or `secretRef` (GCP) is enabled.
+- The chart will use the service account associated with the deployment for authentication unless `authSecretRef` (AWS) or `secretRef` (GCP) is enabled.
+- `authSecretRef` and `secretRef` allow you to reference Kubernetes secrets for static credentials, but using IAM roles (AWS) or Workload Identity (GCP) is recommended for production.
->- The `data` section allows you to map external secrets to Kubernetes secrets and environment variables.
+- The `data` section allows you to map external secrets to Kubernetes secrets and environment variables.
->- If you do not require ExternalSecrets Operator integration, leave `enable` as `no`.
+- If you do not require ExternalSecrets Operator integration, leave `enable` as `no`.
+- For more details, see the [ExternalSecrets Operator documentation](https://external-secrets.io/).

 ---